PDXChinese/pdxchinese.github.io/_pages/about.md

 James E. McCandlish

 Mr. McCandlish graduated with honors from Harvard College in 1967.
-After obtaining his bachelor’s degree, he spent two and a half years working in the Peace Corps in central Africa.
-Returning to his native Oregon, Jim worked his way through law school in Portland at Northwestern School of Law (Lewis & Clark).
+He then worked in the Peace Corps in central Africa.
+Jim received his law degree at Northwestern School of Law (Lewis & Clark).
 He served as staff co-counsel for the Senate Judiciary Committee in Salem.
-He spent two years with the Metro Public Defender's office in Portland gaining valuable and extensive jury trial experience.
-Jim started his own firm in 1981, and joined forces with Mark Griffin in 1988.
+He spent two years with the Metro Public Defender's office in Portland.
+He started his own firm in 1981, and joined forces with Mark Griffin in 1988.

 ## Featured Community Members